 - observe natural justice and provide quick, fair, informal and private hearings.

 - ensure the provisions under the Act are appropriately applied and that reviews and applications are heard within statutory timeframes.

 - encourage and respect the participation of involuntary persons and their representatives in proceedings before the Tribunal.

-- balance the right of a person to receive treatment and care, in ways that enhance his/her quality of life and are least restrictive, whilst ensuring community safety through appropriate consideration and management of risk.
+- balance the right of a person to receive treatment and care, in ways that are least restrictive, whilst ensuring community safety.

 - acknowledge the principles set out in the Act for consideration of victims of unlawful acts.

 Managing relationships with stakeholders and the community in ways that promote the Tribunal’s fairness, impartiality and independence.

 Contributing to the professional development of our Tribunal members and staff and to the body of knowledge that informs Tribunal best practice.

 Working creatively to deliver quality services and promote a culture of excellence.